 Figure 7 displays maps of county-level manufacturing shares for the first and last years of the sample period.
 The map for 1964 shows that manufacturing was particularly important for counties in the eastern half of the country in the mid-1960s.
 By 2016, manufacturing had declined sharply throughout the United States, with particularly large losses in the Northeast.
 Figure 8 takes a first pass at explaining these declines with a regression that includes the three density-related variables (plotted across the top row of panels) and January temperature (plotted in the bottom left panel).
 The λ_t coefficients that capture the intensity of the spatial-error correlation are depicted in the bottom middle panel.
 Consistent with the bar charts in Figure 6, the top row of panels shows that manufacturing employment generally rotated to less-dense counties during the sample period.
-The decline in the linear log-density term shown the top left panel is particularly steep, although these coefficients level off in the mid-1990s.
+The decline in the linear with county i, then the (i,j)'th entry in W equals 0.5.
+See Figure A.3 in the appendix for an illustration of the second-order contiguity matrix.

-21Using spatial methods are critical when estimating county-level models.
+$^{^{22}}$ Using spatial methods are critical when estimating county-level models.
 If one ignores the positive spatial correlation that is likely to exist across counties, then the resulting standard errors will be severely understated.
 Conditional on choosing an appropriate form of the weighting matrix W, spatial models generate the right standard errors and impart efficiency gains as well.
-There is parallel between the estimating a spatial model in our context and estimating a Prais-Winsten or Cochrane-Orcutt correction when errors are correlated in the time rather than the space dimension.
+There is a parallel between estimating a spatial model in our context and estimating a Prais-Winsten or Cochrane-Orcutt correction when errors are correlated across time rather than space.
 As long as the time-series process for errors is specified accurately, then the time-series corrections will generate appropriate standard errors as well as more-efficient estimates.

-$^{^{22}}$ We construct a yearly measure by interpolating values from the 1950, 1970, 1980, 1990, and 2000 censuses, as well as the 2008-12 and 2013-17 ACS 5-year averages.
+23We construct a yearly measure by interpolating values from the 1950, 1970, 1980, 1990, and 2000 Censuses, as well as the 2008-12 and 2013-17 ACS 5-year averages.